How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 How To Stop The Baby From Throwing Food?

 When I had a baby, I found that they liked to throw their food onto the floor.
-This was a messy, inconvenient, and frustrating dilemma.
-It was hard to avoid this by having them feed themselves.
+This was a messy, inconvenient, and frustrating dilemma, and it was hard to avoid by having them feed themselves.

 Why Do Babies and Toddlers Throw Away Their Food?